Nursing Job Outlook

 Jobs for LPN’s

 The LPN job outlook is also expected to grow at a high rate.
 A licensed practical nurse works under the supervision of a registered nurse or a doctor to assist with patient care.
+It’s a start to a nursing career that you can begin even before completing a nursing degree.
 The work is expected to grow at 12% over ten years, which is also higher than the average for all industries.
 The advantage of working as an LPN is the opportunity to start your career while you are working on your bachelor’s degree to become a registered nurse.
 You can gain experience that helps with your long-term career goals.

 Related: